David-Elkabas/reaction-game-vue-option-api/README.md

 # reaction-timer
-🎯reaction game with simple UI. created in Vue - option API
+🚀 reaction game with simple UI. created in Vue - option API

 ### about the game